ProteusMRIgHIFU/BabelViscoFDTD/README.md

 # Requirements
 ## Python 3.8 and up
-Use of virtual environments is recommended.
-Anaconda Python and Enthought EDM are great choices as main environment in any OS, but overall any Python distribution should do the work.
-The only limitation in Windows is that wheels for latest versions of pyopencl are available for Python >=3.8.
+The use of virtual environments is recommended.
+Anaconda Python and Enthought EDM are great choices as the main environment in any OS, but overall any Python distribution should do the work.
+The only limitation in Windows is that wheels for the latest versions of pyopencl are available for Python >=3.8.
 For Apple Silicon systems, it is recommended to use a native Python for arm64 (see below details).

 ## CUDA (For Windows and Linux)
 The code has been verified to work from CUDA 9 to CUDA 11.
 Highly likely older versions of CUDA (7, 8) should work without a problem.
 Be sure of installing the CUDA samples and take note of the location where they were installed.